 Stephen assumed the role of CEO in 2018 after spending ten years at the NSS in which oversaw much of the NSS's campaigning and public affairs work.
 Prior to joining the NSS Stephen held managerial roles in the retail and charitable sector.
 Stephen is a regular media commentator on the role of religion in politics and public life.
 He is also a keen marathon runner.

-Megan Manson is head of policy and research at the NSS.
+Megan Manson is head of campaigns at the NSS.
 She previously worked for the Japanese government promoting cultural exchange and language learning.
 She has long been active in local interfaith initiatives.

 Head of Operations

 Helen Nicholls is a law graduate.
 Whilst studying for her law degree she gained an interest in law and religion.
 She has previously worked for a human rights organisation and in business.
 She was an NSS member and volunteer before she joined the staff in 2017.
 In her spare time, she runs a monthly group for fans of the author Terry Pratchett.

 Buddha Halder joined as Engagement Officer in 2021.
 He oversees and delivers the membership and supporter journey to engage and retain our existing member and supporter base and grow our movement by driving the acquisition of new members.
 He has previously volunteered and worked for the International Secretariat of Amnesty International.
 He has also worked with higher education institutions and charities in the UK and abroad.